top of page

 Before

-❌ Processes spread across multiple systems
+❌ Processes spread across disconnected systems

 ❌ Limited visibility across workflows